-The responsibilities of faculty members may be considered from five related, but somewhat conceptually distinct, perspectives: (1) as members of an academic profession; (2) as teachers4; (3) as colleagues; (4) as members of an academic institution; and (5) as members of a community.
+The responsibilities of faculty members may be considered from five related, but somewhat conceptually distinct, perspectives: (1) as members of an academic profession; (2) as teachers; (3) as colleagues; (4) as members of an academic institution; and (5) as members of a community.

-1. As members of an academic profession, faculty members:

-a. serve as intellectual leaders; they

-seek and state the truth as they see it.develop and improve their instructional and scholarly competence

-- exercise critical self-discipline and judgment in applying, extending, and transmitting knowledge.

-- practice, foster, and defend intellectual honesty, freedom of inquiry and instruction, and free expression on and off the campus.

-- promote the free and open exchange of ideas in the classroom as related to the subject matter.

-- strive to foster a campus environment that i) supports a robust discussion of issues (including political and societal issues), ii) promotes respect for the opinions of others, and iii) encourages sensitivity to the possibility of multiple interpretations of speech and actions.

-- do not allow their subsidiary interests to compromise their freedom of inquiry. - b. engage in research and other professional and creative activities; they
+- 1. As members of an academic profession, faculty members: - a. serve as intellectual leaders; they - seek and state the truth as they see it. - develop and improve their instructional and scholarly competence - exercise critical self-discipline and judgment in applying, extending, and transmitting knowledge. - practice, foster, and defend intellectual honesty, freedom of inquiry and instruction, and free expression on and off the campus. - promote the free and open exchange of ideas in the classroom as related to the subject matter. - strive to foster a campus environment that i) supports a robust discussion of issues (including political and societal issues), ii) promotes respect for the opinions of others, and iii) encourages sensitivity to the possibility of multiple interpretations of speech and actions. - do not allow their subsidiary interests to compromise their freedom of inquiry. - b. engage in research and other professional and creative activities; they

-2 Ibid.
+&lt;sup>2 Ibid.

-3 The faculty of the university include all those who engage in scholarly activities and/or those who directly or indirectly participate in instructional activity.
+&lt;sup>3 The faculty of the university include all those who engage in scholarly activities and/or those who directly or indirectly participate in instructional activity.
 Thus faculty members include professors, lecturers, teaching assistants, research assistants, coaches, counselors, librarians, and all those faculty employees under Unit 3.

-4 Teaching is meant in an inclusive sense.
+&lt;sup>4 Teaching is meant in an inclusive sense.
 All those who directly or indirectly contribute to instructional activity are teachers.
 For example, librarians and other academically related faculty contribute to instructional activity, even in those cases where they do not engage in direct classroom instruction.

-76 - perform their research with honesty and integrity.
-77 - respect the ethical and legal considerations 5 that underlie their work and output, 78 as consistent with the ethical principles and guidelines of their discipline.
-79 - comply with guidelines governing any grant or other funds related to a research 80 or creative project.
-81 - strive to contribute to the body of knowledge in their discipline and to 82 disseminate such knowledge appropriately.
-83 - critically evaluate their work prior to dissemination.
-84 - use university and other resources with integrity and consideration of the 85 mission of the university.
-86 2.
-As teachers, faculty members: 87 , , , , , , , , , , , , , , , , , , , 88 a. treat students fairly and respectfully; they 89 - assure that their evaluations of students reflect only matters relevant to the 90 students' academic performance.
-91 - guard against improper disclosure of confidential information regarding 92 students.
-6 93 - ensure that their professional contacts with students are free from any 94 exploitation, harassment, or discrimination.
-95 - acknowledge significant academic or scholarly collaboration with or assistance 96 from their students.
-97 - adhere to published descriptions of course content and grading practices, such as 98 those contained in syllabi and course catalogs.
-99 - maintain awareness of and adhere to University policies governing student rights 100 and responsibilities.
-101 b. encourage the free pursuit of learning; they 102 - encourage students to make their own judgments and to express them when 103 appropriate.
-104 - allow students to take reasoned exception to or to reserve judgment about the 105 data or views offered in a course of study.
-106 - refuse to tolerate exploitation, harassment, or discrimination by students in an 107 instructional setting.
-108 - protect student academic freedom 109 c. exhibit and uphold the highest scholarly and ethical standards of their disciplines; they 110 - foster honest academic conduct.
+- perform their research with honesty and integrity. - respect the ethical and legal considerations that underlie their work and output, as consistent with the ethical principles and guidelines of their discipline. - comply with guidelines governing any grant or other funds related to a research or creative project. - strive to contribute to the body of knowledge in their discipline and to disseminate such knowledge appropriately. - critically evaluate their work prior to dissemination. - use university and other resources with integrity and consideration of the mission of the university.

+2. As teachers, faculty members:

+- a. treat students fairly and respectfully; they - assure that their evaluations of students reflect only matters relevant to the students' academic performance. - guard against improper disclosure of confidential information regarding students. - ensure that their professional contacts with students are free from any exploitation, harassment, or discrimination. - acknowledge significant academic or scholarly collaboration with or assistance from their students. - adhere to published descriptions of course content and grading practices, such as those contained in syllabi and course catalogs. - maintain awareness of and adhere to University policies governing student rights and responsibilities. - b. encourage the free pursuit of learning; they - encourage students to make their own judgments and to express them when appropriate. - allow students to take reasoned exception to or to reserve judgment about the data or views offered in a course of study. - refuse to tolerate exploitation, harassment, or discrimination by students in an instructional setting. - protect student academic freedom - c. exhibit and uphold the highest scholarly and ethical standards of their disciplines; they - foster honest academic conduct.